 - Nitrate below 40ppm

-I’ve always found the API Freshwater Master Test Kit to be ultra-reliable for testing my water parameters.
+I’ve always found the API Freshwater Master Test Kit to be ultra-reliable for testing the water parameters.

 Will My Turtle Eat My Fish?